 Continuing education is imperative to maintaining professional counseling licensure and keeping in the up-to-date on changes in counseling, mental health wellness, or pastoral approaches to therapy.

-SCHOOL PROFILES FOR ONLINE MASTERS IN COUNSELING PROGRAMS FOR POST-GRADUATE PASTORAL COUNSELING CERTIFICATION
+ONLINE MASTERS IN COUNSELING PROGRAMS FOR POST-GRADUATE PASTORAL COUNSELING CERTIFICATION

 Voluntary certification is offered through the American Association of Pastoral Counselors.
 You can apply to be a Certified Pastoral Counselor, Fellow or Diplomate, depending on your level of experience.
 The AAPC sets professional practice standards for over 2000 Pastoral Counselors and 75 Pastoral Counseling Centers.
 AAPC offers a Pastoral Counselor certification program, as well as continuing education and advocacy for practicing counselors.
 Becoming an AAPC certified pastoral counselor requires a serious commitment that begins with stringent education requirements – a B.A. and a Master of Divinity, or a master’s or doctoral level degree in theological/spiritual or biblical studies, or a Masters or Doctoral level degree in pastoral counseling, from accredited colleges or universities.
 Additional requirements include Religious body endorsement to ministry, active relationship to a local religious community, completion of a supervised self-reflective pastoral experience, three years in ministry, and 375 hours of pastoral counseling together, including 125 hours supervised by an AAPC diplomate or fellow, or in an AAPC approved training program in pastoral counseling.